sclabs/sccms/README.markdown

 ### Comic Numbering

 Make sure your comic numbering is consistent.
-Presently, SCCMS does not check to make sure that your numbering is correct.
+Presently, sccms does not check to make sure that your numbering is correct.
 Numbering your comics incorrectly will result in broken navigation links.

 Next Steps
 ----------

 ### Database Configuration

-By default, SCCMS uses a sqlite database file located at the root of your site called "database.sqlite" for its database.
+By default, sccms uses a sqlite database file located at the root of your site called "database.sqlite" for its database.
 To change this, change the DATABASES variable in settings.py, following the instructions in the comments.

 ### Site Themes